wel3kxial/Image-super-resolution-papers/README.md

 Collections of Papers and Codings for Image Super resolution

 Deep Learning based super-resolution is a fast-growing filed with numerours practical applications as well as various of models and papers.
-This is a list of such papers and codings (Lasted update Jan 2020)
+This is a list of such papers and codings (<b>Lasted update Jan 2020 </b>)

 Super-resolution aims to convert a given low-resolution image with coarse details to a corresponding high-resolution image with better visual quality as well as refined details.